ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingGeometryVariable.rst

 IAdvancedFixedWingGeometryVariable
 ==================================

-.. py:class:: IAdvancedFixedWingGeometryVariable
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingGeometryVariable

    object

    Interface used to access the options for a variable geometry wing in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingGeometryVariable

 Overview
 --------